 The topic is as broad as the title suggests, and spans all sorts of habitats from natural wetlands and rivers to artificial dams and ponds and not only macroinvertebrates but also fish.
-The latter habitats are particularly important, as they are often regarded as ‘bad’ habitats.
-However, as my work shows, they do have enormous value, especially if relatively stable and well-vegetated.
+Artificial habitats are often regarded as undesirable.
+However, as my work shows, they do have enormous conservation value, especially if relatively stable and well-vegetated.

 Sundar, S., Heino, J., Roque, F.D.O., Simaika, J.P., Melo, A.S., Tonkin, J.D., Gomes Nogueira, D. and Silva, D.P., 2020.
 Conservation of freshwater macroinvertebrate biodiversity in tropical regions.
 Aquatic Conservation: Marine and Freshwater Ecosystems.
 DOI: https://doi.org/10.1002/aqc.3326